dssste/NvimNvrEditor/README.md

 ```

 ### Setting Up Unity
-Go to Edit > Preferences > External Tools and select any nvim excutable.
-This is just to tell the editor this package will be responsible for handling code editors.
-Under the hood we run the nvr command, so make sure the command is accessible.
+Go to Edit > Preferences > External Tools and select any ```nvim``` executable.
+This file is not invoked; it's simply used to inform the editor that our package will handle code editors.
+If locating the actual ```nvim``` executable is troublesome, you can create an empty file called ```nvim``` and point the editor to it.
+Under the hood, we run the nvr command, so make sure that the command is accessible.

 ### Setting Up Nvim
 There is not much to set up as long as you get the LSP stuff working.
 Omnisharp works fine for me.
 Highly recommand deselecting all in ```Generate .csproj files for``` to keep your sln small and let [omnisharp-extended-lsp.nvim](https://github.com/Hoffs/omnisharp-extended-lsp.nvim) cover external locations.